Eurosonic Noorderslag

-Eurosonic Noorderslag is an annual four-day music showcase festival and conference held in January in Groningen, Netherlands.
+ESNS (Eurosonic Noorderslag) is an annual four-day music showcase festival and conference held in January in Groningen, the Netherlands.
 The first three days of the festival (Eurosonic) feature artists from all over Europe, the last day of the festival (Noorderslag) features only Dutch artists.
 The conference is held during all four days of the event.
-Several awards are presented during Eurosonic Noorderslag: the Music Moves Europe Talent Awards, the European Festivals Awards, the Buma Cultuur Pop Award (Popprijs), the Pop Media Award (Pop Media Prijs), The Feather (De Veer), the "Iron Venue and Festival Animals" (Ijzeren Podiumdieren) and the Buma Music Meets Tech Award.
+Several awards are presented during Eurosonic Noorderslag: the Music Moves Europe Talent Awards, the European Festivals Awards, the Buma Cultuur Pop Award (Popprijs), the Pop Media Award (Pop Media Prijs), The Feather (De Veer), the "Iron Venue and Festival Animals" (IJzeren Podiumdieren) and the Buma Music Meets Tech Award.

 Eurosonic

 The first three days of the event (Wednesday, Thursday and Friday) are referred to as the Eurosonic festival.
 Eurosonic takes place in multiple venues across the center of Groningen.
 It features artists from all over Europe.
 Every year the organization chooses one country as focus country highlighted during the festival.